-The diagnosis of painful syndromes relies on interpretation of historical data; review of laboratory studies, imaging, behavioral, social, and occupational assessment; interview and examination by the orofacial pain specialist.
-The orofacial pain specialist serves as a consultant to other dentists and physicians but is often the principal treating health care provider and may provide care at various levels, such as direct treatment, prescribing medication, prescribing rehabilitative services, performing pain relieving procedures, counseling of patients and families, direction of a multidisciplinary team, coordination of care with other healthcare providers and consultative services to public and private agencies pursuant to optimal healthcare delivery to the patient suffering from a painful disorder.
+The diagnosis of painful syndromes may rely on interpretation of historical data; review of laboratory studies, imaging, behavioral, social, and occupational assessment; interview and examination by the orofacial pain provider.
+The orofacial pain provider serves as a consultant to other dentists and physicians but is often the principal treating health care provider and may provide care at various levels, such as direct treatment, prescribing medication, prescribing rehabilitative services, performing pain relieving procedures, counseling of patients and families, providing direction of a multidisciplinary team, providing coordination of care with other healthcare providers and providing consultative services to public and private agencies pursuant to optimal healthcare delivery to the patient suffering from a painful disorder.

 Orofacial pain is evolving; the scope of the field is enlarging.
 At the present time the orofacial pain encompasses:

 - Cervical musculoskeletal pain